WesJD/CommandManager/README.md

 An annotation based command system for [Sponge](https://www.spongepowered.org/).

 ## Dependencies
-This relies on [Google Reflections](https://code.google.com/archive/p/reflections/) to register classes.
+This relies on [SafeReflections](https://github.com/BuildStatic/SafeReflections) to register classes.
 There is currently no alternatives to this.

 ## How to use
 ### Initialize the manager and register commands